 Comment: The order of designations cited on such items as resumes and business cards is a matter of personal preference.
 Prittima is free to cite the CFA designation either before or after citing her PhD.
+Multiple designations must be separated by a comma.

-Example 7 (Use of Fictitious Name):
+Example 6 (Use of Fictitious Name):